MTechWare/MTechWare-Hub/README.md

 - **🗂️ App Management**: Easily uninstall or update installed applications
 - **🎨 Modern Interface**: Clean, intuitive design with customizable themes
 - **⚙️ Settings & Preferences**: Customize the app to your liking
+- **🔔 System Tray**: Run the app in the system tray for easy access

 ### 🎯 What Makes It Special